karatelabs/karate/README.md

 Since you can use `configure` any time within a test, you have control over which requests or steps you want to show / hide.

 ### Log Masking
-In cases where you want to "mask" values which are sensitive from a security point of view from the logs and HTML reports, you can implement the [`HttpLogModifer`](karate-core/src/main/java/com/intuit/karate/http/HttpLogModifier.java) and tell Karate to use it via the [`configure`](#configure) keyword.
+In cases where you want to "mask" values which are sensitive from a security point of view from the output files, logs and HTML reports, you can implement the [`HttpLogModifer`](karate-core/src/main/java/com/intuit/karate/http/HttpLogModifier.java) and tell Karate to use it via the [`configure`](#configure) keyword.
 Here is an [example](karate-demo/src/test/java/demo/headers/DemoLogModifier.java) of an implementation.
 For performance reasons, you can implement  `enableForUri()` so that this "activates" only for some URL patterns.

-Instantiating a Java class and using this in a test is easy:
+Instantiating a Java class and using this in a test is easy (see [example](karate-demo/src/test/java/demo/headers/headers-masking.feature)):

 ```cucumber
 # if this was in karate-config.js, it would apply "globally"